ouhft/COPE/docs/deployment.rst

 ====================

-Used an existing site setup, which needs documenting at some stage, and cleared it out as much as possible of the previous application install (lots of pip uninstall, along with deleting a few files and folders)
+Used an existing site setup, which needs documenting at some stage, and cleared it out as much as possible of the previous application install (lots of ``pip uninstall``, along with deleting a few files and folders)

 Commands from the initial setup that were used (though not necessarily the correct ones as this is taken from bash history on the server - and excludes the steps taken on the webfaction control panel)::